 Somewhat surprisingly, diners are now requested to tip about 10% at sit-down restaurants in London.
 However, tipping is not necessary at pubs (where you place your order at the bar) or at fast-food/take away establishments.

-What Is the Best Restaurant in London?
+What is the Best Restaurant in London?

-With more than 20,000 places to eat out in London, labeling just one London restaurant as the absolute best restaurant is an impossible task!
-The city boasts numerous excellent places to eat – in a broad range of prices and cuisines.
+With more than 20,000 places to eat out in London, labeling just one as the absolute best is an impossible task!
+The restaurants that we highlight as the best places to eat in London are based on our personal experiences.

 Where are the Best Places to Eat at in London?